httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 When a receiving implementation parses textual HTTP header fields (e.g., in HTTP/1 or HTTP/2) that are known to be Structured Headers, it is important that care be taken, as there are a number of edge cases that can cause interoperability or even security problems.
 This section specifies the algorithm for doing so.

-Given an ASCII string input_string that represents the chosen header's field-value, and header_type, one of "dictionary", "list", "list-list", "param-list", or "item", return the parsed header value.
+Given an ASCII string input_string that represents the chosen header's field-value (which is an empty string if that header is not present), and header_type, one of "dictionary", "list", "list-list", "param-list", or "item", return the parsed header value.

 1. Discard any leading OWS from input_string.
 2. If header_type is "dictionary", let output be the result of Parsing a Dictionary from Text ({{parse-dictionary}}).